snhaider9977/Datafactory-CI-CD/readme1.md

 - Please note that in this scenario, we are considering two ADF instances.
 However, in real-world scenarios, a testing ADF may also be present.
 - The Dev ADF is configured with a linked service to the Dev Data Lake, while the Prod ADF is configured with a linked service to the Prod Data Lake.

+## Prerequisites

+Before using this pipeline, ensure that you have the following:

+- Azure subscription with appropriate access and permissions.
+- Azure DevOps account with a connected GitHub repository.
+- Azure Pipelines configured and connected to your GitHub repository.

 These assumptions will serve as a foundation for the tutorial, ensuring that the subsequent steps and explanations align with the specified environment.

 ``` It is important to note that only the Dev ADF will be integrated with Git, while the remaining ADF instances such as Prod and Test will not be GIT integrated.```